PansosPonso/RelPerformance/README.md

 Author: Panagiotis Samartzis

 ## Introduction
 This repository contains the code for the paper titled "Predicting the Relative Performance among Financial Assets: A Comparative Analysis of Different Approaches."
-The project includes various models to evaluate financial assets' relative performance using different datasets and methodologies.
+The project features a range of models designed to generate probabilistic forecasts within the framework of the M6 competition (https://www.unic.ac.cy/iff/research/forecasting/m-competitions/m6/).
+It also includes a comprehensive evaluation framework to assess their performance.

 ## Contents
 The main contents of the repository are the following: